Free Fabora tool

 Steel beam load and deflection estimate

-Built for fabricators, site welders, steel erectors, mezzanine installers, and office staff who need a quick universal beam load calculator or steel beam deflection calculator style estimate.
+For fabricators, site welders, steel erectors, mezzanine fitters and the office — anyone who wants a quick universal beam load calculator, fixed beam calculator or steel beam deflection calculator figure without the faff.

 • Mild steel only in this V1